BurgerAndreas/gad-ff/NewtonNet2/newtonnet2.md

 python preprocess.py --root md17_data/aspirin/ccsd_train
 ```

 All models are assumed in [ASE units](https://wiki.fysik.dtu.dk/ase/ase/units.html), such as eV and Ang.
-You can call an ASE calculator from `newtonnet.utils.ase_interface`.
+You can call an ASE calculator from `newtonnet2.utils.ase_interface`.
 An example MD script can be found in `simulate.py`.

 The documentation of the modules are available at most cases.
 Please look up local classes or functions and consult with the docstrings in the code.